jongwon254/Traffic-Simulation/README.md

 ## Technologies
 - Language: Python
-- Built with Jupyter Notebook, XML, and scripts
+- Built with Python Libraries (pandas, NumPy, and Matplotlib) and Scripts
-- Based on the open source package Simulation of Urban MObility (SUMO)
+- Based on the Open Source Package: Simulation of Urban MObility (SUMO)
-- Mobility data from the German Mobility Panel (MOP) at KIT
+- Data from the German Mobility Panel (MOP) at KIT
-- Power profile assessment with pandas, NumPy, and Matplotlib
 - Steps: Data Processing -> Simulation Setup -> Simulation Execution -> Evaluation of Power Profiles

 ## Functionality